vetras/ts-express-decorators-wiki/Class:-ServerLoader---Lifecycle-Hooks.md

 --- | --- | ---
 `constructor` | On this phase nothing is constructed.
 Express app isn't created. | `$onInit` | Respond when the server starting his lifecycle.
 Is good place to initialize Database connection. | [see](#serverloaderoninit-void--promise)
 `$onMountingMiddlewares` | Respond when Express app is created.
-It will be triggered before the build of [Controllers](https://github.com/Romakita/ts-express-decorators/wiki/Controllers) and [Services](https://github.com/Romakita/ts-express-decorators/wiki/Services).
+It will be triggered before the build of [Controllers](https://github.com/Romakita/ts-express-decorators/wiki/Controllers).
+[Services](https://github.com/Romakita/ts-express-decorators/wiki/Services) are allready loaded.
 You can configure all express middlewares on this phase. | [see](#serverloaderonmountingmiddlewares-void--promise)
-`$afterRoutesInit` | Respond just after all [Controllers](https://github.com/Romakita/ts-express-decorators/wiki/Controllers) and [Services](https://github.com/Romakita/ts-express-decorators/wiki/Services) are built and [`$onMoutingMiddlewares`](#serverloaderonmountingmiddlewares-void--promise).
+`$afterRoutesInit` | Respond just after all [Controllers](https://github.com/Romakita/ts-express-decorators/wiki/Controllers) are built and [`$onMoutingMiddlewares`](#serverloaderonmountingmiddlewares-void--promise).
 You can configure the [`serve-static`](https://github.com/expressjs/serve-static) middleware on this phase. | [see](#serverloaderafterroutesinit-void--promise)
 `$onReady` | Respond when httpServer and/or httpsServer are ready. | [see](#serverloaderonready-void)
 `$onAuth` | Respond when an Endpoint require an authentification strategy before access to the endpoint method. | [see](#serverloaderonauthrequest-response-next-void)
 `$onError` | Respond when an error is intercepted by Express or TsExpressDecorators. | [see](#serverloaderonerrorerror-request-response-next-void)